MartinKondor/inconnect/README.md

 But anyway, if you think you have a great idea for us, just go ahead and write an email: [martinkondor@gmail.com](mailto://martinkondor@gmail.com)

+## New features

+### Passive friend requests

+You indicate that you would like to be friends with someone, but no message is sent, no notification triggered.
+They don’t know you did anything.
+Then, if they also do the same, you become friends.

 ## Getting started

 Clearly in a few steps: